jkss2110/microfinance_helper/README.md

 # Microfinance Helper

-This is a microfinancing monitoring and helper application which helps to keep track and provide score for the lender as well as the borrower.
+This is a microfinancing monitoring and helper application which helps to keep track and provide score (like CIBIL score) for the lender as well as the borrower.

 ## What is Micro Finance ?
 Microfinance is a banking service provided to unemployed or low-income individuals or groups who otherwise would have no other access to financial services.